rayvantsahni/SPARK-it-up/Review of functional programming in Python/README.md

-# Review of functional programming in Python
+# Functional Programming concepts in Python

 * Use of lambda() with map()